cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 ### Plots Units and Confidence

-In the below plots measuring units are in SI (base 10) which means 1MB is 10^6 bytes.
+In below plots measuring units are in SI (base 10) which means 1MB is 10^6 bytes.
 This ensures measurement units for operations/s and bytes/s are same.

 Every bar chart has a confidence interval associated with it.
 This interval does not just represent the upper and